October 23, 2025

 Now that you’ve found the right 3D printing software, why stop at static models?
 Check out our list of the best animation software and start making your creations move.

-Solid Edge is Siemens’ more accessible CAD solution, positioned between beginner-friendly software and full-blown engineering suites like NX.
+Solid Edge is Siemens’s more accessible CAD solution, positioned between beginner-friendly software and full-blown engineering suites like NX.
 I wanted to see how well it works for 3D printing workflows, especially since it includes direct modeling, parametric design, and a dedicated 3D printing environment.

 Unlike Onshape or Fusion 360, which focus on cloud-based collaboration, Solid Edge is a local install with an emphasis on traditional engineering workflows.